VelocityPowered/documentation/users/player-info-forwarding.rst

 setting to a unique secret.
 You then need to ensure your server is properly configured to use modern Velocity forwarding.

+.. caution:: Modern forwarding does not work with ProtocolSupport.
+Consider using legacy
+             legacy BungeeCord-compatible forwarding instead if you use ProtocolSupport.

 Paper
 ^^^^^